Your data, your reputation, your customers’ trust: it’s all on the line in the new age of AI and cybersecurity.

 Info Security for a Brave New World (15:30)

 Cybersecurity attacks are doubling every year.
 Phishing scams are at an all-time high.
 These days, CEOs and business owners are the people who answer for security breaches—and those who aren’t prepared and up-to-date are jeopardizing everything.
-Enter Tarah Wheeler: one of America’s leading digital security veterans, a “white hat” hacker, and the author of Women in Tech—“the essential handbook for women in technology”(Library Journal).
-Practical, hands-on, and brimming with her signature charismatic style, she offers non-tech professionals clear, actionable guidance on how to secure themselves and protect their customer’s data in the 21st century.
+Enter Tarah Wheeler: one of America’s leading digital security veterans, a “white hat” hacker, Chief Security Officer at TPO Group, and the author of Women in Tech—Amazon’s #1 tech career guidebook.
+In an age where AI is changing the cybersecurity game, her grounded and actionable insights are crucial—she shows you how to protect yourself from AI-enabled attacks, and how to use AI to keep yourself and your data safe.
+Practical, hands-on, and brimming with her signature charismatic and humorous style, she offers beginners and professionals alike clear guidance on how to secure themselves and protect their customers’ data today.

 Testimonials